 Current best estimates for the cost of storage range between 9-16 EUR per tonne assuming a project lifetime of 10 years (equipment will be built to have a minimum of 20 year lifetime).
 The maritime transport of CO2 will cost between 20 and 50 EUR depending on distance and size of vessel.
 This means that the total cost of transport and storage will be in the 29-66 EUR range.
 The price of ETS allowances is at 44 EUR/tonne at the time of writing.

 Yes.
 In March 2021, the Icelandic parliament adopted the EU CCS directive 2009/31 into Icelandic law.
-With the bill, the geological storage of CO2 in Icelandic territory will be permitted, whether it being storage with conventional injection of supercritical CO2 or injection for permanent mineral storage of CO2 (the Carbfix method).
+With the bill, the geological storage of CO2 in Icelandic territory will be permitted, whether it is stored under conventional methods injecting supercritical CO2 or injection for permanent mineral storage of CO2 (the Carbfix method).

 With the legislation the administrative process for the injection of CO2 in Iceland will be co-ordinated ensuring that permits, operations, reporting, verification, and monitoring are in line with what is stipulated in the directive 2009/31.
 Additionally, it will ensure that parties under the EU ETS system will be able to deduct injected CO2 under the new Act in their ETS accounts, irrespective of which method is used, conventional storage or mineral storage.

-One of the main criteria for the site selection was seismic risk in the area.
+One of the main site selection criteria was to ensure reduced seismic risk.
 An independent seismic risk assessment was carried out during the preparation phase for the injection activities.
 The assessment concluded that based on existing data the probability of felt seismicity due to the injection is low, especially due to the shallow nature of the injection operations.

-Historically the area around Straumsvik has been seismically quiet.
+Historically the area around Straumsvik has been seismically ‘quiet’.
 Seismicity will be thoroughly monitored during the project’s lifetime.
 An on-site seismic network will be set up for the Coda Terminal and will be combined with selected stations of the national permanent seismic network to increase the detection level and location accuracy.
-The area will be monitored before and during the preparation phase where the first wells will be drilled, and initial injections tests will be carried out.
-The storage site will be developed incrementally, with each increment taking into account any possible induced seismicity due to previous phases.
-This approach furthermore minimises the risk for felt seismicity at the site.
+The area will be monitored before and during the preparation phase where the first wells will be drilled, and initial injections tests will be conducted.
+The storage site will be developed incrementally, considering any possible induced seismicity due to previous project phases.
+This approach minimises the risk for felt seismicity at the site.